Jalyn-Merritt/CS4773-HW5/README.md

 # Input

 This program will read input from an input file whose name is passed in at the command line.
-The file is to contain a series of integers from 1 to 3 to correspond to button presses.
+The file should contain a series of integers from 1 to 3 to correspond to possible floor button presses.
 Any other integer will yield no result.

 # Example Input

+SomeInput.txt
 ```shell
 1 2 3 3 1 2
 ```

 # Misc.

-This program is a Maven project, the zip file 'hw5.zip' within the repository will contain the pom.xml file, UML diagrams, and source code for the program.
+This program is a Maven Java project, the zip file 'hw5.zip' within the repository will contain the pom.xml file, UML diagrams, and source code for the program.